Half-truth: Selective truth

-Selective truth is an act for telling some part of truth selectively. both intentionally or unintentionally.
+Selective truth is an act of telling some part of truth selectively, both intentionally or unintentionally.

 Both intentional and unintentional selective truth are not a truth at all.

-Ethics and Morality
+Ethics and morality

-While selective truth information is not the truth information, whether telling selective truth is consider as deceptive or lying and the morality are subject to debate.
-Some scholar think it is deceptive and lying and some scholar think are not.
-Some philosopher consider selective truth deceptive but not lying.
-Some philsopher simply consider it is not lying.
+While selective truth information is not the truth information, whether telling selective truth is considered as deceptive or lying and the morality are subject to debate.
+Some scholars think it is deceptive and lying and some scholars think the obverse.
+Some philosophers consider selective truth deceptive but not lying.
+Some philosophers simply consider it is not lying.